Louis Raemaekers

 Louis Raemaekers (April 6, 1869 – July 26, 1956) was a Dutch painter, caricaturist and editorial cartoonist for the Amsterdam newspaper De Telegraaf during World War I, noted for his anti-German stance.
+(Note: This article draws in part on research by Ariane de Ranitz, particularly her book "Louis Raemaekers: 'Armed With Pen and Pencil'".)

 Early life

-He was born and grew up in Roermond, Netherlands during a period of political and social unrest in the city, which at that time formed the battleground between Catholic clericalism and liberalism.
-Louis’ father published a weekly journal called De Volksvriend (Friend of the People) and was an influential man in liberal circles.
+He was born and grew up in Roermond, Netherlands, during a period of political and social unrest in the city, which at that time formed the battleground between Catholic clericalism and liberalism.
+Louis' father published a weekly journal called De Volksvriend (Friend of the People) and was an influential man in liberal circles.
 His battle against the establishment set the tone for his son's standpoint several decades later, when he fought against the occupation of neutral Belgium at the start of the First World War.
 His mother was of German descent.
 He was trained – and later working – as a drawing teacher and made landscapes and children's books covers and illustrations in his free time.
 In 1906 his life took a decisive turn when he accepted the invitation to draw political cartoons for leading Dutch newspapers, first from 1906 to 1909 for the Algemeen Handelsblad and from 1909 onwards for De Telegraaf.